JSimai/Lyrebird-Techincal/README.md

 2. App will be available at `http://localhost:8081`
 3. For mobile access, download Expo Go app (iOS/Android).
 4. Scan the QR code with Expo Go app (Android) or camera (iOS).
+5. Alternatively, it can be run on a mobile simulator.

 ## Development Notes